mautic/developer-documentation-new/.github/CONTRIBUTING.md

 - Provide screenshots or screen recordings for visual changes.

 - Always review your code first.
 Be sure to run the project locally and test it thoroughly before requesting a review.

+## Getting started

+Please refer to the "[Contributing to Mautic’s documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html)" page in the Community Handbook for detailed instructions on how to contribute to this repository.

 ## Credit